milandobrota/milandobrota.github.io/_posts/2015-09-01-other-peoples-jobs.md

 If you want to be a programmer, you need to learn how to program.
 And knowing more about programming makes you a lot more effective.

-However, once you become good at the technical skills, you may realize that acquiring more of them might not make you any more productive.
-The advice I'm about to give you may sound counterintuitive at first, but trust me, it's very impactful.
+However, once you become good at the technical skills, you may realize that acquiring more of them might not matter as much anymore.
+The advice I'm about to give you sounds counterintuitive at first, but trust me, it's very impactful:

 Learn how to do other people's jobs.